Neusbeer/OCRWithPython/README.md

 > or 3x3 kernel defined in python lib

 ### Laplacian (Edge Detection)
-> Laplacian edge detector uses only one kernel.
+> Laplacian edge detector uses only one kernel.<br>
-It calculates second order derivatives in a single pass 2nd order derivative, so it is extremely sensitive to noise
+It calculates second order derivatives in a single pass<br>
+2nd order derivative, so it is extremely sensitive to noise

 | Original                                             | Result                                           |